petergridge/irrigation_component_v4/README.md

 ## INSTALLATION

 ### To create a working sample
 * Copy the irrigationprogram folder to the ‘config/custom components/’ directory
-* Copy the 'irrigation.yaml' file to the packages directory or into configuration.yaml.
-Sample configuration
 * Restart Home Assistant
+* Copy the 'irrigationtest.yaml' file to the packages directory or into configuration.yaml
+* Restart Home Assistant
 * Install irrigation_custom_card from this repository **https://github.com/petergridge/irrigation_card**
+* Follow the custom card instructions to add a card for each of: switch.morning, switch.afternoon and switch.night

 ### Important
 * Make sure that all of the objects you reference i.e. input_boolean, switch etc are defined or you will get errors when the irrigationprogram is triggered.
 Check the log for errors.